Art competitions at the 1912 Summer Olympics

 Art competitions were held as part of the 1912 Summer Olympics in Stockholm, Sweden.
 It was the first time that art competitions were part of the Olympic program.
 Medals were awarded in five categories (architecture, literature, music, painting, and sculpture), for works inspired by sport-related themes.

 Art competitions were part of the Olympic program from 1912 to 1948, but were discontinued due to concerns about amateurism and professionalism.
 Since 1952, a non-competitive art and cultural festival has been associated with each Games.

 Medal summary

 Medal table

-At the time, medals were awarded to these artists, but art competitions are no longer regarded as official Olympic events by the International Olympic Committee.
-These events do not appear in the IOC medal database, and these totals are not included in the IOC's medal table for the 1912 Games.
+In 1952, art competition medals were removed from the official national medal counts.
+However, at least since June 2021, the art competitions medals are again taken into account by the International Olympic Committee (IOC) in the medal tables for the relevant Olympics.